Duologic/gitwatch/README.md

 # gitwatch

-Simple tool that can pulls in the latest of a git branch every minute.
+Simple tool that can pull in the latest of a git branch every minute.

 The intend is to run this as a sidecar to provide configuration or data on the filesystem in a GitOps-like fashion.